hyunwoongko/kss/README.md

 <summary>Performance Analysis</summary>

 #### 1) Test Commands
-You can reproduce all the following analyses using source code and datasets in `./bench/` directory and the source code was copied from [here](https://github.com/bab2min/kiwipiepy/tree/main/benchmark/sentence_split).
+You can reproduce all the following results using source code and datasets in `./bench/` directory and the source code was copied from [here](https://github.com/bab2min/kiwipiepy/tree/main/benchmark/sentence_split).
 Note that the `Baseline` is regex based segmentation method (`re.split(r"(?<=[.!?])\s", text)`).

 | Name                                             | Command (in root directory)                                                                               |